Pasadena Burn Injury Lawyer

 - Install safety gates at the top and bottom of the stairs if you have children walking around the house.
 This will prevent them from walking up or down the stairs unsupervised.

 - Wear a helmet when necessary.
-There are certain sports that involve strong physical impact, including football and ice hockey.
+There are certain sports that involve strong physical impact, such as football and ice hockey.
 It is important to have on a helmet to reduce the chances of suffering from a moderate to severe brain injury.

 After the victim of a brain injury recovers, they may have the urge to go back to work.
 Unfortunately, side effects from a brain injury could cause the individual to experience a drastic change in their work ethic and everyday activities.
-They may just not be able to do the things they once did.
+They may be unable to do the things they once did prior to their injury.

-According to the American with Disabilities Act, all employers must make reasonable accommodations for their employees.
+According to the Americans with Disabilities Act, all employers must make reasonable accommodations for their disabled employees.
 This includes: